 Google+ / Webmaster

 Google+ is sort of a Google-based attempt at Facebook.
 Only it’s not.
 That said, Google+ does have some very distinct uses.
-For one, the service is hyper-focused on Communities—user created conversation around a central topic.
-Google separates themselves from other social networks with these focused groups.
+For one, the service is hyper-focused on Communities—user-created conversation around a central topic.
+Google separates itself from other social networks with these focused groups.
 While Google+ doesn’t have the audience or reach of Facebook or Twitter, it does have the advantage of being part of Google.

 For your author brand, having a Google+ Account will assist Google in finding relevant data to populate that Knowledge Panel.
 For no other reason than this search enhancement, Google+ is worth having.
 In fact, I would say this is THE reason to use Google+.
 As a Constant Contact blog puts it, “Google loves…Google!”
 The algorithm Google uses to search is going to look very closely at Google+ accounts, so having one and ensuring you’ve gone to the right lengths in terms of keywords, meta descriptions, and image tagging will be a big boost in claiming that Knowledge Panel.

 Another of Google’s tools is their Webmaster tools, offering support for your website hosted by and powered by Google.
 Alongside the Webmaster is their Analytics tracking and the Search Console.
 Your author website can use Google’s tools to both improve the quality of the site and help Google find you through search.
 I won’t go into too much depth with these options, as they stray into the very technical side of website design, but I will say that you should either familiarize yourself with these concepts or ensure the developer you hire to build your site is utilizing them for you.

 Okay, this is a lot of information, I know.
 It all circles back to the central question of discovery online.
 As a self-published author, there is a low likelihood you’ll be found simply through search.
 The amount of possible search results is too broad and dominated by big companies like Amazon or Barnes & Noble to reliably expect your book to surface.